Fire Safety Support provides internal support in three areas: Fire Safety Database, Fire Safety Statistics and Fire Safety Training.

 Fire Service Role

-In addition, where the application does not indicate satisfactory fire precautions the Fire Authority can make a formal representation to the licensing authority.
+Where the application does not indicate satisfactory fire precautions the Fire & Rescue Authority can make a formal representation to the licensing authority.
 This can result in the application being rejected or conditions being included as part of any license which is granted.

 A failure to provide satisfactory fire precautions to ensure the safety of employees and other relevant persons may be a breach of The Regulatory Reform (Fire Safety) Order 2005 and may lead to prosecution.